Skip to main content

 • Cursor: Use the built-in SSH remote feature with model-<model_id>-<deployment_id>.ssh.baseten.co.

 Deployments with autoscaling can have many replicas.
 By default, Baseten routes your SSH session to one running replica.
-To pin to a specific replica — useful when reproducing a bug that only appears on one pod — append a unique replica-name suffix to the hostname:
+To pin to a specific replica (useful when reproducing a bug that only appears on one replica), append a unique replica-name suffix to the hostname:

 ssh model-abc12345-def4567-xyz9a.ssh.baseten.co

-You can find replica names in the deployment’s logs view in the Baseten dashboard or by listing pods via the platform’s debug tools.
+You can find replica names in the deployment’s logs view in the Baseten dashboard or by listing pods through the platform’s debug tools.

-Active SSH sessions do not protect a replica from being scaled down.
-If the autoscaler decides to remove the replica you’re connected to, your session will be terminated along with it.
-For long debugging sessions, consider raising min_replicas so the replica isn’t reclaimed mid-session.
+Active SSH sessions don’t protect a replica from being scaled down.
+If the autoscaler removes the replica you’re connected to, your session is terminated along with it.
+Set a non-zero min_replicas to keep the replica from being reclaimed mid-session.

 File transfer